Combatting Chronic Absenteeism Through Esports Programs

 Using esports as a medium of instruction in existing courses can enhance the learning experience and make the curriculum more engaging.
 Esports naturally fit into Career and Technical Education clusters such as Information Technology, Arts, A/V Technology & Communications, Marketing, and Business Management & Administration as well as into core subjects such as Physical Education, English Language Arts, and STEM.
 This approach helps students see the practical applications of their academic subjects.

-Conclusion: A Solution That Students Love
+Conclusion: A Solution Students Love

 Esports education offers a promising solution to the challenge of chronic absenteeism.
 As more schools recognize the benefits of esports, it is essential to continue exploring innovative ways to integrate it into the educational framework.
 By doing so, we can ensure that all students have the opportunity to succeed and thrive in their academic and personal lives.